Early Warning of mmWave Signal Blockage and AoA Transition Using sub-6 GHz Observations

-To be more quantitative, consider the argument of the Fresnel Integral, (\ref{eqnw}).
-The dependencies can be characterized in terms of the reflector size ($u_{2,m} - u_{1,m}$), the wavelength $\lambda_k$, and the the distance via $\rho = r_{1,m}r_{2,m}/(r_{1,m}+r_{2,m})$ as in (\ref{eqnrho}) and Fig. \ref{diffangle}, where the reflector ($m$) and wavelength ($k$) dependence has been shown.
-The latter term has limits of the smaller of the two distances when they are greatly different in value, or half that distance when they are equal.
-Thus, to within a factor of 2, we can consider it to be the smaller distance.
-Since we have previously discussed (near the end of the paper introduction) that usually curved reflectors are not important, and since flat reflectors have effective source to reflector distance $r_1$ approximately equal to the (relatively large) transmitter-reflector distance, the distance $r_2$ from the reflector to the calculation point will usually be smaller than $r_1$, so $\rho \sim r_{2,m}$, and we will look at how the variations in $r_{2,m}, \lambda_k,$ and the reflector size ($u_{2,m} - u_{1,m}$) can combine to create basically the same reflection/diffraction pattern on a path (up to the $1/r^2$ dependence).
+To be more quantitative, consider the argument of the Fresnel integral, (4).
+The dependencies can be characterized in terms of the reflector size ($u_{2,m} - u_{1,m}$), the wavelength $\lambda_k$, and the the distance via $\rho_m = r_{1,m}r_{2,m}/(r_{1,m}+r_{2,m})$ as in Fig. 1(c, d) and in (5), where the reflector ($m$) and wavelength ($k$) dependence has been indicated by the $m$ and $k$ subscripts.
+The latter term in (5) has limits of the smaller of the two distances when they are greatly different in value, or half that distance when they are equal.
+Thus, we can consider it to be the smaller distance and be correct to within a factor of 2.
+Since we have previously discussed (near the end of the paper introduction) that curved reflectors are usually not important, and since flat reflectors have effective source to reflector distance $r_1$ approximately equal to the (relatively large) transmitter-reflector distance, the distance $r_2$ from the reflector to the calculation point will usually be smaller than $r_1$, so $\rho \sim r_{2,m}$, and our approximation is much better than a factor of two.
+We will look at how the variations in $r_{2,m}$, $\lambda_k (f_k),$ and the reflector size ($u_{2,m} - u_{1,m}$) can combine to create basically the same reflection/diffraction pattern on a path (up to the $1/r^2$ dependence).
 We do so by creating a series of simulations, shown in Fig. \ref{SmallReflector}, for which each of these parameters is varied from reference values of 5 m, 0.125 m (2.4 GHz), and 0.46 m, respectively.